Beta Readers-Are They Really Necessary?

 You can use any or none of these.
 Maybe they will give you some ideas to come up with your own.
 Either way, I merely want you to see what you can glean from the valuable input from your beta readers.

-For me, if one beta says they didn't like one thing, and then one says they didn't like another, I weigh whether or not it was a personal dislike on their part, or if I need to really look at what they are saying and make changes.
+For me, if one beta says they didn't like one thing, and then one says they didn't like another, I weigh whether it was a personal dislike or if I need to really look at what they are saying and make changes.

 Now if several say the same thing, then I pay attention.